ku-dml/k-partite-hypergraph/README.md

 - main.py: a simple example to use the code; and
 - test_main.py: a testing code (`pytest test_main.py`).

-For the usage of the code, please check `main.py` for more details.

 **Library dependencies:** `pandas >= 2.0.3`, `pytest >= 8.3.2` (only need for the testing code).

 **Installation:**